centreon/centreon-documentation/en/releases/lifecycle.md

     fixed according to their priority.
 3. Third phase: Blockers or security issues are fixed according to their priority.

-> Prioritization is made by Centreon’s product team.
+> Prioritization is made by Centreon’s Product team.

 The first phase of the lifecycle begins on the day of a version release.